-This may seem an unusual option to contemplate at retirement, but for DC schemes it could be worth considering if you have other means to support yourself, at least in the initial years.
+This may seem an unusual option to contemplate at retirement, but for DC schemes it may be a sensible option if you have other means to support yourself, at least in the initial years.
 It could be particularly worth considering if the value of your fund has fallen.
 Starting to draw from a fund which has suffered a sharp drop in value can have a dramatic effect on income sustainability.
 In such circumstances it can be more appropriate to draw capital and income from your nonpension investments while leaving your pension investments undrawn until investment conditions improve.